“Why” and “how” are the words so important,

 You Do Not Need Digital Asset Management If…

 At its heart digital asset management system allows easier organization of hundreds or even thousands of media assets (photos, videos, screenshots, animations, etc.).
 But, if you have only a small number of files, organization won’t be of much priority.
 Keeping the files organized on Google Drive and other similar platforms would be quite enough for your needs.
 This is the case for many small businesses and entrepreneurs who do not involve in plenty of marketing efforts and whose number of used assets is small (less than 1000).

 You have no team and no collaboration with outside parties

 Collaboration is one of the most important benefits of digital asset management software.
 It allows to control access and management of assets across departments and multiple people working on projects simultaneously.
 If a coordination is not a big part of your company’s efforts or you have no team, you may use a simpler solution to organize your files.

 Your lifecycle of assets is short

 If you do not require the usage of your assets in the long-term period, than digital asset management solution is not right for you.
-When lifecycle of asset is short like create today, use and forget tomorrow, than a specialized system does not make much sense.
+When lifecycle of asset is short like create today, use and forget tomorrow, then a specialized system does not make much sense.
 But, remember about usage restrictions for many online digital assets.
 Even if you used a photo once without proper permission, it might result in a million dollar lawsuit for your company.